dfelinto/blender-manual/manual/3d_interaction/transformations/basics/rotate.rst

 - Press :kbd:`r`,\ :kbd:`r` to enable Trackball rotation.

-.. admonition:: Orientation dependant rotations
+.. tip:: Orientation dependant rotations
-   :class: nicetip

    By default, all rotations happen around a Global Orientation.
 You can change the rotation orientation by pressing the axis key twice.
 For example, pressing :kbd:`r`, :kbd:`x`, :kbd:`x` will by default set rotation to occur around the local orientation.